- Financial cyber threats in 2013. Part 1: phishing

 - Main findings

 - Financial cyber threats in 2013.
 Part 2: malware

-According to the information collected from the protection sub-systems of Kaspersky Lab products, 2013 saw a dramatic increase in the number of finance-related attacks, be it phishing or attacks involving malware.
+According to the information collected from the protection sub-systems of Kaspersky Lab products, 2013 saw a dramatic increase in the number of finance-related attacks.

 Below are the main findings of the research:

 - 31.45% of all phishing attacks in 2013 targeted financial institutions

 - 22.2% of all attacks involved fake bank websites; the share of banking phishing doubled compared with 2012.

 - 59.5% of banking phishing attacks exploited the names of just 25 international banks.
 The rest of the attacks used the names of 1000+ other banks.

 - 38.92% of all instances that required intervention by Kaspersky security technologies on Mac computers were triggered by “financial” phishing sites.

 Further on in the research text, we will discuss in more detail how attacks develop over time, look at their geographical distribution, and see the lists of their targets.